 Zinc is manufactured in various forms, Gluconate is one of the easier forms to absorb which helps the body optimise and use more of the supplement.
 Zinc Gluconate is a popular acne supplement, this could be potentially due to acne sufferers generally showing lower levels of the mineral.
 Studies show Zinc can help promote good skin health and can increase healing time of cuts and wounds.

-As a food supplement, we recommenced one tablet daily preferably with a meal.
+As a food supplement, we recommenced one tablet daily preferably with a meal for men and women.

 1 Tablet provides: